JakimLi/gtable/README.md

 ### Install

 ### Sample
-save to table, default using mysql dialect
+you can save a map to a table, default using mysql dialect, will use the key as the column name

     def gTable = new GTable(sql)